 \section{Discussion}

-In this manuscript we have introduced GSVB, a scalable method for group sparse general linear regression.
-We have shown how a fast co-ordinate ascent variational inference algorithms can be constructed and used to compute the variational posterior.
-We have provided theoretical guarantees for the proposed VB approach in the setting of grouped spare linear regression by extending the theoretical work of \cite{CSV15} and \cite{RS22} for group sparse settings.
-Through extensive numerical studies we have demonstrated that GSVB provides state-of-the-art performance, offering a computationally inexpensive substitute to MCMC, whilst also performing comparably or better than MAP methods.
-Additionally, through our analysis of real world datasets we have highlighted the practical utility of our method.
-Demonstrating, that GSVB provides parsimonious models with excellent predictive performance, and as demonstrated in \Cref{sec:mice}, selects variables with established biological significance.
+In this paper, we have introduced GSVB, a scalable method for group-sparse general linear regression.
+We have shown how fast coordinate ascent variational inference algorithms can be constructed and used to compute the variational posterior.
+We have provided theoretical guarantees for the proposed VB approach in the setting of grouped sparse linear regression by extending the theoretical work of \cite{CSV15} and \cite{RS22} for group sparse settings.

+Through extensive numerical studies, we have demonstrated that GSVB provides state-of-the-art performance, offering a computationally inexpensive substitute to MCMC, whilst also performing comparably or better than MAP methods.
+Furthermore, through our analysis of real-world datasets, we have highlighted the practical utility of our method.
+Demonstrating that GSVB provides parsimonious models with competitive predictive performance, and, as demonstrated in \Cref{sec:mice}, selects variables with established biological significance.

 One limitation of the GSVB method lies in its sensitivity to the initialisation of the variational Bayes parameters.
 In particular, if a purely random initialization is used, the CAVI algorithm may fail to converge.
 This limitation reflects a broader challenge shared by many gradient-based optimization methods.
 We proposed a heuristic initialisation strategy that consistently yielded robust and satisfactory performance in our simulation studies and we recommend that practitioners adopt this initialisation scheme.
 However, further examination of different initialization and update strategies could be an insightful avenue for future work which might lead to further improvements in runtime and performance

 \red{ Furthermore, different to MAP and frequentist methods, GSVB provides scalable uncertainty quantification, which serves as a powerful tool in several application areas.
 Nevertheless, VB methods are known to underestimate the posterior variance.
 Methods have been proposed to correct this issue, see, for example \cite{Giordano2018}, however to our knowledge these methods are yet to be extended to the high-dimensional setting, which may prove an interesting avenue for future research. }

 Finally, the proposed method can be extended to the sparse-group setting, enabling a bi-level selection of variables within selected groups, as it has been done in the setting of sparse group lasso \citep{Breheny2009, Simon2013}.
 Bayesian bi-level selection has been explored in the literature by \cite{Xu2015} who proposed spike-and-slab priors for sparse group lasso.
 GSVB can be potentially adapted for bi-selection by extending the prior and variational family to include a spike-and-slab prior at the coefficient level within each group.
 For example, instead of using a multivariate Laplace distribution in \eqref{eq:prior}, one could use a spike-and-slab mixture instead.